dfinity/examples/native-apps/unity_ii_universallink/ii_integration_dapp/README.md

 2. Run `npm install` to install the npm packages
 3. Run `dfx start --background`
 4. Run `dfx deploy --network=ic --with-cycles=1000000000000`
-   Here we recommend deploying the dapp to the IC mainnet as it's easier to access it from your Android devices.
-Or you can use the [deployed dapp](https://6x7nu-oaaaa-aaaan-qdaua-cai.icp0.io) instead.
+   Here we recommend deploying the dapp to the IC mainnet as it's easier to access it from your iOS devices.